EngineersBox/VVSFS/report.md

 ## Special Devices

 Implementing special devices was very similar to the third basicline task of storing more attributes.
 This is because we simply needed to store a new attribute `i_rdev`, update the `iget` method to correctly instantiate a new inode, and update the `vvsfs_write_inode` to sync this new information to the disk.
-After this we creates the `vvsfs_mknod` basic of `vvsfs_create` and updated the `vvsfs_new_inode` helper method to be able to create a special node.
+After this we created the `vvsfs_mknod` basic of `vvsfs_create` and updated the `vvsfs_new_inode` helper method to be able to create a special node.

 # Testing